 Even as marketers, we don’t often seek out marketing—it finds us.
 And the messages that find us most often are the ones that follow us around the internet thanks to the advent of cookies and pixel retargeting.
 These marketing tactics are themselves arguably unethical, black hat tactics, and they find company among a handful of other practices more commonly identified as unethical.

 Although “black hat” is usually a term reserved for unethical SEO practices, it is fast becoming a catch-all label for all types of unethical marketing tactics.
-Some of the more common ones we find today in the content and design of marketing messages are puffery, dark UX, unverified claims, false scarcity, and fake reviews.
+Some of the more common black hat tactics used today are puffery, dark UX (aka “dark patterns“), unverified claims, false scarcity, and fake reviews.

-Reading through this list, you may conclude that just about every marketing message you’ve ever seen used at least one of these tactics.
+You may believe that every marketing message you’ve ever seen used at least one of these tactics.
 And you may not be wrong.
-You might even have some tactics of your own to add to the list.

 Lying vs. Storytelling

-Seth Godin told us that all marketers are liars.
+Seth Godin, a renowned champion of marketing, told us that all marketers are liars.
 He then clarified: all marketers tell stories.

 “The truth is elusive.
 No one knows the whole truth about anything.
 We certainly don’t know the truth about the things we buy and recommend and use.
 What we do know (and what we talk about) is our story.
 Our story about why we use, recommend or are loyal to you and your products.
 Our story about the origin and the impact and the utility of what we buy.
 Marketing is storytelling.”Seth Godin

-While I admire and respect Seth Godin as a thought leader in the marketing industry, the idea of marketing as storytelling is misleading.
+Characterizing marketing as storytelling is certainly more positive than condemning it as lying.
+But it’s misleading.
 For thousands of years, stories were told not only for entertainment but also as a way to influence, manipulate, and control people.
 As the saying goes, “Those who tell the stories rule the world.”
-Sometimes stories are leveraged for good.
-Other times, they’re simply a blue pill fed to us by charismatic marketing professionals.
+Sometimes stories are leveraged for good, but that’s not always the case.

 Marketing thought leaders such as Bernadette Jiwa reframe our marketing objectives in a way that does not permit unethical tactics.
 Her two rules for good marketing empower us, as marketing professionals, to redefine the success of our campaigns based on their impact on the people who receive them (rather than on quantitative metrics alone).

 So, what do you think?
-Is marketing inherently evil, or can it be developed into a powerful force for good?
+Is marketing inherently evil, or can it be transformed into a powerful force for good?
 I’d love to know your thoughts.
 Leave a comment below.